The Ever Open Door

 The Ever Open Door is a 1920 British silent drama film directed by Fred Goodwins and starring Hayford Hobbs, Daphne Glenne and Margaret Hope.
 It was based on the play The Ever Open Door by George R. Sims, a leading Victorian writer of stage melodramas.
-It was one of a number of Sim's plays to be adapted for cinema during the Silent era.
+It was one of a number of Sims' plays to be adapted for cinema during the silent era.